With 6 weeks to go in the year, here are 10 things bankers can do to lay the groundwork for a fast start in 2017:

 2. Be nice to your customers, particularly the 10% who probably represent 80% of your profit.
 Tell them how much you value their business.
 Schedule time to meet with them (see #1).

-3. Show your (short) prospect lists to the VIPs in your network, starting with some of the satisfied clients referenced in #2.
+3. Show your (short) prospect lists to the VIPs in your network to get introductions and testimonial referrals, starting with some of the satisfied clients referenced in #2.

 4. If you haven’t done it recently, review your customers’ accounts receivable and accounts payable lists.
 They could be great additions to your prospect list (and remember to ask for nice introductions from your customers too!)